-- Relevant and up-to-date? - Is it apparent that I am familiar with the literature in the field? - Is there a good balance of what is known and what is not known? - Is the discussion between the literature selective, analytical, according to themes and gives a good synthesis?
+- Is it apparent that I am familiar with the literature in the field? - Is there a good balance of what is known and what is not known? - Is the discussion between the literature selective, analytical, relevant and according to themes and gives a good synthesis?